dkrovi2/appliedstats/anova.md

 H_0: \alpha_1 = \alpha_2 = \ldots = \alpha_g = 0 \quad \text{vs} \quad H_1: \text{ Not all } \alpha_i \text{ are } 0.
 \]

-This test is called **Analysis of Variance**.
-Analysis of Variance (ANOVA) compares the variation due to specific sources (between groups) with the variation among individuals who should be similar (within groups).
+This test is called **Analysis of Variance (ANOVA)**.
+ANOVA compares the variation due to specific sources (between groups) with the variation among individuals who should be similar (within groups).
 In particular, ANOVA tests whether several populations have the same mean by comparing how far apart the sample means are with how much variation there is within the samples.
 We use variability of means to test for equality of means, thus the use of *variance* in the name for a test about means.

 We'll leave out most of the details about how the estimation is done, but we'll see later, that it is done via least squares.
 We'll use `R` to obtain these estimates, but they are actually rather simple.
 We only need to think about the sample means of the groups.